jykng-van/course_enrollment/README.md

 mvnw spring-boot:run
 ```

+There's no authentication and authorization with the back end, anyone can change data.
+But it's assumed that it's some sort of course administrator using the app.

 ### The Database and Models

 The database used in this project is H2, it's a small light weight datbase with tables initialized by *schema.sql* and *data.sql*, it does not persist any changes between the project running.
 But there's some sample data already filled for the project.